VSEL Stem Cell Research

 A Theoretical Mechanism for the Action of SONG-Modulated Laser Light on Human Very Small Embryonic-Like (hVSEL) Stem Cells in Platelet Rich Plasma (PRP)

-This paper proposes a quantum-mechanical model to explain how modulated red-laser (SONG) light may disrupt the binding of the CXCR4 receptor on hVSEL cells — freeing the receptor from its inhibitor (EPI-X4) — which in turn might trigger stem-cell activation and proliferation in PRP.
+This paper proposes a quantum-mechanical model to explain how modulated red-laser (SONG) light may disrupt the binding of the CXCR4 receptor on hVSEL cells and freeing the receptor from its inhibitor (EPI-X4), which in turn might trigger stem-cell activation and proliferation in PRP.